theparthway/docs/docs/developers/fundamentals/orderbook/Orderbook.md

 - **HardFailed:** An **impossible** scenario, where one party has initiated, redeemed and refunded the swap resulting in a loss for the other party.
 - **Cancelled:** Order is cancelled by Orderbook because it is not matched within a certain time.
 Right now, this is 3 minutes.
 Every order has a timeout of 3 minutes.
 After that, it is cancelled by the Orderbook.

 The settlement process is a bit more complex.
-Let's take a look them in detail.
+Let's take a look at it in detail.

 ### Atomic Swap Status